 A truly classic garden plant, geraniums have been a gardener's favorite for well over a century.
 The old-fashioned standard for beds, borders, and containers, geranium is still one of the most popular plants today.
 Traditional bedding types love hot weather and hold up well in dry conditions.
 Though most geraniums are grown as annuals, they are perennials in Zones 10–11.
 Bring them indoors to overwinter, if you like, then replant outdoors in spring.
 (Or they can bloom indoors all year long if they get enough light.)

 This garden staple has a little secret: It's not even a geranium!
 What we know as the common annual geranium is actually a Pelargonium.
-The annual geranium offers so many great qualities that we can't help but use it every year.
+A completely different group of plants has Geranium for its genus name.

 Zonal geraniums are grown from cuttings only, and have been heavily bred for traits like bigger and longer-lasting blooms, sterility (so that the plants don't waste energy on making seeds), and overall vigor and disease resistance.
 Zonal geraniums also thrive in the heat and sun of the summer and will bloom all season, if you remove old blooms.

 Ivy geraniums are another popular variety and, as their name implies, these plants have more of a trailing habit with segmented leaves like ivy.
 Overall, blooms of the ivy types are very similar to the zonals, but with smaller bloom clusters and deeper purple flowers.

 Regal geraniums, another popular plant variety, are grown for their large, extremely showy blooms.
 These fancy flowers come in many colors and have beautiful patterns you don't see in other types of geraniums.